adisve/Lotus/server/README.md

 For virtual environments we use pipenv.
 This is a virtual environments manager that allows you to create a virtual environments for your project.
 This is useful for when you are working on multiple projects that require different versions of python packages.

+### NOTE: For windows users, just make sure you have the python version specified in the `.tool-versions` file installed, and skip the first three steps

 - Install [asdf](https://asdf-vm.com/#/core-manage-asdf-vm)
 - Install the python plugin for asdf: